Surgical Case Library

 Primary lymphoma of the gluteal muscle is an exceptionally rare extranodal presentation, with very few cases reported in the literature.

-Primary aortoenteric fistula (PAEF) is a rare, life-threatening condition that develops between the native abd...
+<p style="text-align: justify;">Primary aortoenteric fistula (PAEF) is a rare, life-threatening condition that...

 Primary aortoenteric fistula is a very rare cause of gastrointestinal bleeding, less common than secondary fistulas that occur after prior aortic aneurysm repair.